• Skip to primary navigation

 1. If you're planning to cook up a large batch with the intention of storing a portion of the soup in the fridge or freezer, cook the macaroni separately according to package instructions.
 Add it to the soup when ready to serve.

 2. Switch up veggies for the ones you like.
-Mushrooms, celery, zucchini, green beans, peas are all good options.
+Mushrooms, zucchini, green beans, peas are all good options.

 Nutrition